fefas/blog.fefas.net/src/_posts/2021-01-04-your-foreignisation.md

 title: Your Foreignisation
 image: Van Travelling
 excerpt:
-  if you're a professional and have left your country of birth for working somewhere else, you've experienced your foreignisation.
+  if you have left your country of birth, you've suffered your foreignisation.

 published: false
 ---